Cultural journal · Oaxaca, Mexico ★ New entry — Telar de Reyna EN · ES

 Every cup is a tribute to generations of tradition and culture.
 So take your time and enjoy each step; it is more than preparing a drink — it is a ritual that connects the present to you through history and flavor.

-Tips for Enjoying the Drink Like a True Oaxacan
+Tips for Enjoying Champurrado Like a Local

 If you have ever had the chance to enjoy hot chocolate in Oaxaca, you know it is a unique experience.
 To savor it the way a true Oaxacan would, you must first carefully choose your ingredients.